pbrehill/pbrehill.github.io/_pages/about.md

 Outside of my doctoral work, I work at the Australian Centre for Evaluation in the Australian Treasury and the RMIT Department of Economics, Finance, and Marketing.
 In both these roles I work on social policy research using quasi-experimental or experimental designs, often with large, linked, administrative datasets.
 Prior to this, my background was as a data scientist / quantitative researcher working for government and not-for-profits organisations.

+My recent paper in the International Statistical Review called [How Do Applied Researchers Use the Causal Forest?
+A Methodological Review](https://onlinelibrary.wiley.com/doi/full/10.1111/insr.12610) includes a [web appendix detailing the 133 papers identified](files/causal_forest_papers.csv).